If you have a focus limiter on your lens, it will restrict the range of distances the camera will focus at.

 Ready to crush it as a photographer this year?

-Get this practical photography course to take you from zero to photography hero in 31 days.Join the waitlist now.
+Get this practical photography course to take you from zero to photography hero in a matter of weeks.Read the review now.

 Range Limiter Switches on a Lens